Note

 Some data in your lakehouse, this example uses NYC Taxi & Limousine Commission green_tripdata_2022_08 a parquet file loaded to the lakehouse

 The Livy API defines a unified endpoint for operations.
-Replace the placeholders {Entra_TenantID}, {Entra_ClientID}, {Fabric_WorkspaceID}, {Fabric_LakehouseID}, and {Entra_ClientSecret} with your appropriate values when you follow the examples in this article.
+Replace the placeholders {Entra_TenantID}, {Entra_ClientID}, {Fabric_WorkspaceID}, {Fabric_LakehouseID} with your appropriate values when you follow the examples in this article.

 Configure Visual Studio Code for your Livy API Session